yuewuo/fusion-blossom/README.md

 # TODOs

 - [ ] support erasures in parallel solver
-- [ ] display the ultimate perfect matching and also display the minimum-weight parity subgraph
+- [ ] optimize performance by statically handling object allocation without using Arc and Weak
+- [ ] optimize scheduling of fusion operations and update data in README and MM2023 abstract

 # References
 <a id="fowler2012topological">[1]</a> Fowler, Austin G., et al. "Topological code autotune."
 Physical Review X 2.4 (2012): 041003.